simoninireland/simplicial/doc/implementation/simplicialcomplex.rst

 The sub-class interface
 -----------------------

 The interface to :class:`SimplicialComplex` is quite large -- over forty methods -- which poses a challenge for sub-classing.
-However, most of these methods are either variations syntactic sugar for other, more basic, methods, or are completely defined in terms of other methods.
+However, most of these methods are either variations or syntactic sugar for other, more basic, methods, or are completely defined in terms of other methods.
 One can therefore often create s sub-class by sub-classing a much smaller number of methods.

-These will typically be:
+There are two classes of methods to override.
+The first are the methods that manage the default internal data structures of a complex:

 * :meth:`SimplicialComplex.addSimplex` to perform basic addition of simplices

-* :meth:`SimplicialComplex._deleteSimplex` (private method) to delete simplices
+* :meth:`SimplicialComplex._deleteSimplex` (private method) to delete
+  individual simplices

+* :meth:`SimplicialComplex.relabelSimplex` to relabel individual
+  simplices

 * :meth:`SimplicialComplex.containsSimplex` to test for membership

-And possibly also:
+* :meth:`SimplicialComplex.restrictBasisTo` to cull all simplices that have basis 0-simplices not in the given set

 * :meth:`SimplicialComplex.simplices` to enumerate simplices

+* :meth:`SimplicialComplex.maxOrder` to return the order of the largest simplex

+* :meth:`SimplicialComplex.orderOf` to return the order of a simplex

+* :meth:`SimplicialComplex.indexOf` to map a simplex to its index in the appropriate boundary operator

 * :meth:`SimplicialComplex.simplicesOfOrder` to enumerate simplices of a given order

+* :meth:`SimplicialComplex.simplexWithBasis` to find a simplex with the given basis

+* :meth:`SimplicialComplex.basisOf` to find the basis of a simplex

 * :meth:`SimplicialComplex.numberOfSimplices` to get the scale of the complex